FilippoMB/python-time-series-handbook/README.md

 <br>

 This is the collection of notebooks for the course *Time Series Analysis with Python*.
-For reading the notebooks online you can either open the links below or read them as a [book](https://filippomb.github.io/python-time-series-handbook).
+You can view and execute the notebooks by clicking on the links below.

+More info about the course are [here](https://filippomb.github.io/python-time-series-handbook).

 ## 📑 Content